maximumjpeg/PatientActionTracker/README.md

 P.A.T. is a Node program that will track patient activity from any .txt file input and log the formatted data to the console

 ## How To Use P.A.T.
-Open a Terminal instance from the PatientActionTracker root directory Install required dependencies with the command 'npm install' Run P.A.T. with the command 'node pat.js yourTextFileHere.txt', replacing with the name of your .txt file If your .txt file is not in the P.A.T. directory, be sure to have the full filepath ex: '~/Documents/yourTextFile.txt' P.A.T. will log the formatted Patient information to the console
+Open a Terminal instance from the PatientActionTracker root directory\n Install required dependencies with the command 'npm install'\n Run P.A.T. with the command 'node pat.js yourTextFileHere.txt', replacing with the name of your .txt file\n If your .txt file is not in the P.A.T. directory, be sure to have the full filepath ex: '~/Documents/yourTextFile.txt'\n P.A.T. will log the formatted Patient information to the console

 Example Input: